DeGaulle Manor: Kevin Mosley death

-On October 28, 1999, 13-year old Kevin Joseph Mosley was visiting his aunt.
+On October 28, 1999, 13-year-old Kevin Joseph Mosley was visiting his aunt.
 Mosley climbed out of an open hole in the top of the cab of the elevator and got stuck and was crushed.
 Several hours later, a wall was removed to retrieve him from the elevator shaft.
 Mosley was pronounced dead in the early morning hours of October 29, 1999.
 Mosley's wrongful death was caused by the negligence of DeGaulle Manor under the theories of strict liability, gross negligence, total neglect and negligence.
-Carolyn Kitzman was the manager of the apartment complex at the time of Kevin Mosley.
-Carolyn Kitzman communicates with existing tenants and employs and supervises the groundskeeping crews which clean the interior of the elevator cars.
+Carolyn Kitzman was the manager of the apartment complex at the time of Kevin Mosley's death.
+Carolyn Kitzman communicated with existing tenants and employed and supervised the groundskeeping crews which cleaned the interior of the elevator cars.